-O Serve high-need districts, i.e. serve at least 10,000 students from families with incomes below the poverty line or have 20% or higher poverty level in the populations of their districts and have teachers who are not highly qualified (this does not exclude other participants as long as the project includes and primarily serves participants who are not highly qualified and who come from high need districts.)
-See Appendix C for definition of "high-need" and a list of school districts that are eligible to be partners for ACHE NCLB grants;

-- O Focus on core content knowledge, not on teaching methods or pedagogy; - O Provide professional development for in-service teachers, paraprofessionals, and principals; - O Provide evidence that teachers in private schools know they are eligible to participate; - O Provide payment for substitute teachers in public schools but not private schools; and - O Provide supplies and materials to participants for their training, but not used to provide equipment, materials, or supplies for classrooms.
+- 1) Serve high-need districts, i.e. serve at least 10,000 students from families with incomes below the poverty line or have 20% or higher poverty level in the populations of their districts and have teachers who are not highly qualified (this does not exclude other participants as long as the project includes and primarily serves participants who are not highly qualified and who come from high need districts.)
+See Appendix C for definition of "high-need" and a list of school districts that are eligible to be partners for ACHE NCLB grants; - 2) Focus on core content knowledge, not on teaching methods or pedagogy; - Provide professional development for in-service teachers, paraprofessionals, and principals; and - 4) Provide evidence that teachers in private schools know they are eligible to participate.